 Track Spending in Excel Spreadsheet

-The following morning, I open my Excel Expense Tracking worksheet and enter the total amount for each of my assigned categories.
+Each morning, I open my Excel Expense Tracking worksheet and enter the total amount for each of my assigned categories.

 Lunch goes under the Food category.
-In Transportation, I would enter $25.50 (accounting for the total of gas and parking).
+In Transportation, I would enter $25.50 (accounting for the combined total of gas and parking).
 I used to put Water Bill under Utilities, but now it goes under Housing (and I eliminated Utilities).
 Both the movie ticket and theater snack go into the Entertainment category for a total of $20, because the food was more for entertainment than sustenance.

 At the end of every week, I email my Notes from the app so that I can save them in the same folder as my Excel spending worksheet.
 That way, I can easily cross-check the info when needed.